wisespace-io/nearby/README.md

 ### Nearby Devices

-Root access is required to `nearby` be able to set the wireless interface on `Monitor Mode`
+Root access is required to `nearby` be able to set the wireless interface on `Monitor Mode` You can list the network interfaces with `ip link show` on Ubuntu.

 ```rust
 sudo target/release/nearby -i your_wireless_adapter